morektz/MorektzBountySmash/D/qbrzg.md

 3. Deatailed = Includes a concrete plan of action
 4. Justified = Aligned with the foundations [mission.](https://www.zfnd.org/about/#mission)

 Grant ideas can be found [here](https://www.zfnd.org/grants/#grant-ideas).
-A summary of these are as follows
+A summary of these are as follows:

 1. [Wallets](https://www.zfnd.org/grants/#wallets)
 2. [Core & Security](https://www.zfnd.org/grants/#core-and-security)